Sustained Quantum Coherence and Entanglement in the Avian Compass

-and similarly for the `down' nuclear states.
-This gives us a total of two singlet projectors and six triplet projectors.
-For simplicity and because this choice corresponds exactly to the expression for singlet yield used in previous literature, all eight projectors have the same decay rate $\Gamma_P = k$.
+For simplicity and because this choice corresponds exactly to the expression for the singlet yield used in the previous literature, all eight projectors have been assigned the same decay rate $k$.
+Note that Eqn. (\ref{masterEqn}) does not yet contain environmental noise, though this will not alter our estimate of $k$ (see Supplementary Material~\cite{SupMat}).